-When your children leave home for college, they will face a host of new experiences and responsibilities.
-As a parent, you recognize that now they will be “on their own” to tackle life’s basic functions – at the same time that they are adjusting to a new environment and new freedoms.
-To help your student in this transition, he/she should know the “financial facts of life” before opening that first checking account or making that first purchase on credit.
+When your students leave home for college, they will face a host of new experiences and responsibilities.
+As a parent, you recognize that now they will be “on their own” to tackle life’s basic functions – while simultaneously adjusting to a new environment and new freedoms.
+To help your student in this transition, they should know the “financial facts of life” before opening that first checking account or making that first purchase on credit.

 That’s why College Parents of America and MasterCard International are pleased to provide this guide for parents when they begin to talk about financial matters such as budgeting, paying bills and managing accounts.
 Money Talks examines basic money management skills that will serve your student well past the college years and help establish a sound financial future.

 Best wishes for a successful college experience for you and your family.

 Catherine J. Cummings

 Helping Your High School And College-Age Children Master The Financial Facts Of Life